 http://reactiongifs.com/?p=24900

 Granted, when done right, gluing tools can give awesome results.
 Kubernetes is a successful example of this.
-The difference between such a project and an average pipeline solution is simple: Kubernetes offers an extensive abstraction API layer on top of all the tools it uses.
+The difference between such a project and an average pipeline solution is that Kubernetes offers an extensive abstraction API layer on top of all the tools it uses.
 It smooths over differences between options so you don’t have to.
 It also relies on a strongly typed and compiled language to provide both the coding security and functional testing needed.

 Don’t get me wrong about vendor solutions.
 They deliver good value when you use them right and to their fullest.
 I have yet to see a company fully use all features of Jira, such as components, instead of relying on tags or external spreadsheets to sync up.